Services Available to You

 Loyola's Employee Assistance Program (EAP)

-Loyola has expanded its EAP services through Perspectives, Ltd, a Chicago-based human resources firm established in 1981.
-With offices in and around the Chicagoland area and availability on the Lake Shore and Water Tower campuses, Perspectives offers a wide variety of assistance to faculty, staff and their families including:
+With offices in and around the Chicagoland area and availability on the Lake Shore and Water Tower campuses and Health Sciences campus, Perspectives offers a wide variety of assistance to faculty, staff and their families including:

 - Individual counseling on a wide range of personal and work issues